Sepehr0Day/X-Access/README.md

-# X-Access
+# XAccess

-X-Access is a Python package designed to facilitate remote server management and interaction.
+XAccess is a Python package designed to facilitate remote server management and interaction.
 It consists of a client-side module for executing commands and managing files on a remote server and a server-side module for handling these commands and providing server information.

 ## Installation